 Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain

 Acupuncture has been used around the world for centuries.
-However how can Acupuncture help CRPS/RSD?
-Burning Nights CRPS Support has been running a series of guides to alternative therapies for CRPS/RSD and persistent pain and this blog is a part of that series.
-It’s the Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain.
+However how can Acupuncture help CRPS?
+Burning Nights CRPS Support has been running a series of guides to alternative therapies for CRPS and persistent pain and this acupuncture blog is a part of that series.
+This is the Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain.

 Acupuncture or in literal terms ‘needle puncture‘, has been used in China for literally thousands of years but has only been recorded for around 2,000 years.
 In the West it has only been known to have been practiced for hundreds of years and the actual term ‘Acupuncture‘ is a European term from Nagasaki by a person called WILLEM TEN RHYNE in 1683 (According to the website ‘In Plain Site.’)

 The traditional form of Acupuncture forms part of what is known as Traditional Chinese Medicine (TCM) which is where the basis of the diagnosis and then treatment is that the body and also the mind should be in absolute balance.
 Many doctors and scientists still believe Acupuncture to be quite a controversial form of alternative therapy for pain management as it is not certain how acupuncture works scientifically.

 The traditional form of Acupuncture is where very fine, sterile needles are inserted into the person’s skin at certain and precise points on the body.
 These points are called ‘Acupuncture Points’ or also ‘Acupoints’ and the lines or areas they are located in are called ‘Meridians.’
 The needles are also inserted at varying depths.